playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 > | Archetype based filtering (`With`, `Without`, `Or`) | O(a) |
 > | Change detection filtering (`Added`, `Changed`)	 | O(a + n) |

-At this point, most of the runtime is down to the iteration over the query itself, aside from a few cases where extra filters are involved.
+At this point, most of the runtime is down to the iteration over the query items itself, aside from a few cases where extra filters are involved.

 This makes the *existence* of a query almost negligible, at the cost of some memory space and a few extra steps after a modification is made.
 Great!